 A Plan is the Key to Progress

 To progress, you certainly need to be consistent.
 Sadly enough, a big chunk of students choose speed over consistency and eventually become burnt out.
 Hence, they give up and quit before learning becomes a habit.
 That's why we don't recommend trying to get all the topics simultaneously.
 Concentrating on one particular skill and devoting about 20 hours per week is better.
 If you have problems with self-organization, you can try some of the methods mentioned in the article Pomodoro And Eat The Frog: The Big Guide Of Time-Management Techniques To Boost Productivity.
-In addition to that, you may take advantage of CodeGym's Kickmanager.
-As the name suggests, it's a useful proprietary app that can help you kickstart your learning every day.
-Just set your preferred schedule, and Kickmanager will notify you when it's time to get down to coding.
-What also can enhance the results are habit-tracking tools.
+Habit-tracking tools can also enhance the results.
 When implementing habit trackers, you should be mindful of tracking things under your control.
 For example, it may be something like "how much effort I have invested into learning or a particular project."
 You can try the following time-tracking technique:- For one, define how much time you'll invest in the learning.
 For example, you can decide, "I'll invest 3 hours a day, 5 days a week on studying Java".
 This is the minimum, and I'll try to invest at least this amount of time in learning.

 - For two, define the length of the course.